Updated 3 September 2020

 There are two ways you can follow to reinstate your employer’s company.

-Option 1 – Apply to ASI
+Option 1 – Apply to ASIC

 As an employee, you can only apply to the Australian Securities and Investments Commission (ASIC) to reinstate your employer’s company status if you had already started legal proceedings against them before they were deregistered.